mnp/kvstore/README.md

 # Key/Value Store - Design Exercise

+**NOOB WARNING:** Starting to learn Pony, don't look!

 ## Primary Structures

-Given limited implementation time, existing components are desired where possible.

-The main idea is a worker thread to handle the TTL expirations and another from each caller.
+We select structures to store keys and values, one to store TTLs, and a worker actor to clean the expired keys.

 ### Keys

 We need a constant time lookup so a hash table is the obvious choice.
 Since we've kindly been given a constraint of 10 million pairs, we also want to find an implementation which includes a preallocation option to avoid a resize penalty.

-### Data

-? can we assume bounded size data? is it small enough to preallocate all data items?

-### Expirations
+### TTL -> Key priority queue

-1. Create a min-priority queue to hold TTLs, which can handle multiple entries at the same time slot
+1. Create a min-priority queue (binary heap) to hold TTLs, which can handle multiple entries at the same time slot
 2. kv PUTs with a TTL specified get inserted into the queue at their expiration time, while PUTs without a TTL are not inserted.
 3. Worker thread runs at 1/f and does a DELETE on key in that TTL time slot

+### Worker Actor

+Worker fires on a timer callback and compares current time to smallest in min heap, if found it remoeves from the hash.

 ### Verification